Exploiting Deep Features for Remote Sensing Image Retrieval: A Systematic Investigation: Review on RS Image Retrieval

 \subsubsection{Methods based on low-level features}

-Visual content can be typically defined by a set of hand-crafted features extracted which describe the spectral, texture or shape information of RS images.
+Visual content can be typically defined by a set of hand-crafted features that describe the spectral, texture or shape information of RS images.

-Spectral features are one of the simplest features, yet they describe the most prominent different information from RS images \cite{Oth-2005.Study.on}.
-Spectral features have been used in many RS retrieval works \cite{Int-1995.content-based.retrieval,Int-1995.system,Int-1996.retrieving,Vis-2002.a.retrieval.system,Vis-2002.retrieval.of.remotely}.
+Spectral features are one of the simplest features, yet they describe the most prominent information of RS images \cite{Oth-2005.Study.on}.
+Spectral features have been utilized for various RS retrieval works \cite{Int-1995.content-based.retrieval,Int-1995.system,Int-1996.retrieving,Vis-2002.a.retrieval.system,Vis-2002.retrieval.of.remotely}.
 They encode the reflectance of the corresponding areas of the Earth¡¯s surface, resulting in serious sensitivity to noise and illumination change.